 3. Hydros Control 2 – A Modern ReefKeeper Lite

 If you reefed in the early mid 2000s, you were treated to this wonderful early level controller called the ReefKeeper Lite.
-It was praised across the hobby as the bang for the buck controller that would one day save your tank from a aquarium heater malfunction with its temperature controller.
+It was praised across the hobby as the bang for the buck controller that would one day save your tank from an aquarium heater malfunction with its temperature controller.
 It provided the most essential pieces of tank automation to you with its 4 outlet power block.
-However, the company who created the ReefKeeper Lite – Digital Aquatics, went out of business in 2018.
+However, the company that created the ReefKeeper Lite – Digital Aquatics, went out of business in 2018.
 Ever since then the hobby has been search for the next ReefKeeper Lite in a world that was dominated by high end controllers like the Neptune Controller.

 Enter the new kid on the block – the Hydros Control 2 kit.
 This is CoralVue’s answer to the demand of the return of our beloved ReefKeeper controller.
 Now with the backing of a major manufacturer like CoralVue, the Hydros as the ability and capability to provide what we love out of the APEX without the crazy APEX price.